 Florafelt Pocket Panels

-Florafelt Pocket Panels (Vertical Garden Planters) are a lightweight and efficient water wicked synthetic felt pocket patented vertical growing system.
+Florafelt Pocket Panel living wall system is a lightweight and efficient water wicked synthetic felt pocket patented vertical growing system.
 Modular panels can be stacked to create any size living wall.
 Water moves downward and through the system to water each plant.
 Pockets are pleated to direct moisture inward to minimize dripping.
 Planters can be watered automatically by a standard drain-away (drip irrigation) or recirculating system.
 Plants are first root-wrapped then inserted into the felt pockets.
 The felt wrap makes changing and arranging easy and mess free.
 Root are not bound by the felt and grow in the medium that allows for long term plant wall growth and maturity.

 SECTION 129300 Site Furnishings